iamdevonbutler/mongorules/README.md

 **For arrays:**

-- Array of values/objects: if 'required' is `true`, array must have a length > 1.
-If 'notNull' is also `true`, arrays w/ `null` values will fail validation.
+- Array of values/objects: if 'required' is `true`, `undefined` values will fail validation; BUT, empty arrays will pass validation (set minLength = 1 to prevent this behavior).
+Property 'notNull' wont have an effect (type checking for `array` prevents null values by default).

-- Array of arrays of values/objects: if 'required' is `true`, the outer array and inner array must have a length > 1.
-If 'notNull' is also `true`, arrays, both inner and outer, w/ `null` values will fail validation.
+- Array of arrays of values/objects: Inherits behavior of *array of values/objects*, but also ensures the inner array is not `undefined`.

 ### The 'default' property
 If 'required' is false, the 'default' property may be set.
-The default value will be set if a document property is `undefined`.
+The default value will take effect if a value would fail 'required' validation for its respective data structure (see above).

 **For arrays:**

-- Arrays of values: the default value will be set if the array has a length < 1.
-The default should include the array and its value. e.g. default: `['value']` or `[]`, and NOT `'value'`.
+- Arrays of values/objects: the default should include the array and its value. e.g. default: "['value']", "[{name: 'value'}]" or "[]".

-- Arrays of objects: the default value will be set if the array has a length < 1.
-The default should include the array and its value. e.g. default `[{name: 'value'}]` or `[]`, and NOT `{name:'value'}`.

-- Array of arrays of values: same as *array of values*; however, the default value should include both arrays. e.g. `[ ['value'] ]` and NOT `['value']`
+- Array of arrays of values/objects: same as *array of values*; however, the default value should include both arrays. e.g. "[ ['value'] ]",  "[ [{name:'value'}] ]", or "[ [] ]"

-- Array of arrays of objects: same as *array of objects*; however, the default value should include both arrays. e.g. `[ [{name:'value'}] ]` and NOT `[{name: 'value'}]`.

 ### The 'type' and 'dateFormat' properties